 When flying, keep it in your carry-on bag — not checked luggage.

-No. Compounded NAD⁺ is not FDA-approved.
-It is produced by a registered 503B outsourcing facility for prescription use under professional medical supervision.
-Compounding allows tailored preparations for patient needs when commercial products are unavailable.
+NAD+ is not an FDA-approved drug.
+The Medivive NAD+ Pen is produced at a registered 503B outsourcing facility and dispensed by a licensed 503A pharmacy for prescription use under professional medical supervision.

 Subcutaneous delivery bypasses the digestive system, providing higher bioavailability and faster systemic absorption than oral NAD+ precursors such as NR or NMN.
 This means more NAD+ reaches the bloodstream and target tissues.